Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Brands: Betadine, “Hydrocortisone 1% generik”, Caladine (calamine mix).

 Large, deep, or dirty wounds need clinical care.
-Animal bites always need medical review (rabies risk).
+Any animal bite needs urgent medical review (rabies risk).

 Probiotics (Optional)